-A quarter-century has passed since the collapse of the Soviet Union — and the promise of new relationship with the West — yet we find ourselves at what some consider the brink of a new Cold War.
+A quarter-century has passed since the collapse of the Soviet Union — and the promise of a new relationship with the West — yet we find ourselves at what some consider the brink of a new Cold War.
 What has happened to damage relations between Russia and the West over 25 years, how have power dynamics changed in the age of digital and information warfare, and what must we understand about the recent history of Vladimir Putin’s Russia and its relationship with the West and the world?
-Building upon the work of the Chautauqua Conferences on U.S.-Soviet Relations of the 1980s and 1990s, we reaffirm our need for a deeper cultural understanding of Russia, its history and its people.
+Building upon the work of the Chautauqua Conferences on U.S.-Soviet Relations of the 1980s and 1990s, we reaffirm our need for a deeper cultural understanding of Russia, its history, and its people.

 Week Five: July 21 to July 28

 Week Highlights: Chautauqua Piano Competition, Alumni Gala, Candide by Leonard Bernstein, Airness by Chelsea Marcantel, and Chautauqua School of Art Annual Student Exhibition

 If dissent is the “highest form of patriotism,” at what point does dissent become harmful subversion?
 How does the First Amendment color the American debate on this subject, and what about other countries where these protections are nonexistent or less explicit?
 Is violence ever justified, and, if so, at what cost?
 In this week, we’ll examine the obligations of active citizens and cultural critics, look at the role dissent has played in the development of democracy and a muscular civic dialogue, and consider how dissent has changed — in the forms it takes, how it is responded to, and the rules by which society allows or prohibits it.